 If you wish to use OpenDNS or OpenNIC for safety and security purposes, then you can set this up in the same way, just use the relevant DNS IP in the Static DNS fields.

 Transmission – Torrents

-If you're a fan of torrenting, then you can install a torrent client called Transmission on your router.
+If you’re a fan of torrenting, then you can install a torrent client called Transmission on your router.
 This means that you can download torrents without having to leave your computer switched on and, of course, allows you to have a better seeding ratio as well.
 I must mention that here at BestVPN we do not condone the use of torrenting for illegal purposes.
-However, there are plenty of legitimate reasons to use torrents for.
+However, there are plenty of legitimate reasons to use torrent clients.

 To be able to get Transmission up and running, you will need to have carried out a few of the previous steps, but don’t worry I have referenced these accordingly.
 You will also need a USB stick, or external hard drive, ideally formatted to FAT32.

 - Enable USB Support as per the NAS section.